halilylm/simplecqrs/README.md

 # Simple CQRS(Mimic)

-However, write and query services are coupled, only queries are decoupled on the same service.
+However, command and query services are coupled, only queries are decoupled on the same service.
 Postgresql and Elasticsearch are being synced via Logstash.

 ## Usage